Munchkin cat breed information and advice

 Common health problems

-As this breed is still relatively new, more research is needed before possible health issues can be completely ruled out.
-However, two conditions have be seen - lordosis and pectus excavatum.
-They can also be affected by other common conditions seen in all cats such as diabetes, hyperthyroidism and kidney problems.
-Taking out cat insurance cover for your Munchkin will make sure that any unexpected health costs are covered.
+As the Munchkin cat breed is still relatively new, more research is needed before possible health issues can be completely ruled out.
+But, two health conditions have been recorded in relation to the breed – lordosis and pectus excavatum.
+Munchkin cats can also be affected by other common conditions seen in all cats such as diabetes, hyperthyroidism and kidney problems.
+Taking out cat insurance cover for your Munchkin cat will make sure that any unexpected health costs are covered.

 Lordosis

-Lordosis is an excessive curvature of the spine.
-This can lead to compression of the heart and lungs in severe cases.
+Lordosis is an excessive curvature or hypertension of the spine caused by weak abdominal muscles or postural changes.
+This can lead to back pain, shoulder pain and, in severe cases, compression of the heart and lungs.
 The condition can range from being very mild to severe.

 Pectus excavatum